-Villa Angela East Block (Circumferential Road)
+- Villa Angela East Block (Circumferential Road)

-Near Lopue’s San Sebastian (soon to open)
+- Near Lopue’s San Sebastian

 This is an excerpt from an interesting article written by blogger Amy Uy from the Super Batchoy family.
 I don’t think I can write it any better.

 What kind of people would name a dish after “FAT?”
 Yes, only the Filipino can!
 We have named a best-loved comfort food after the very thing that would clog the arteries of U.S. FDA authorities in a heartbeat.
-Its very name is enough to send your cholesterol level soaring to new heights.
+Its very name is enough to send your cholesterol level soaring to new heights.Amy Uy

 The Wikipedia says that the dish traces its name to the Hokkien term “ba-chui” or “pieces of meat.
 But to us, “batchoy” stands for food indulgence of the highest order.
 And no Branding Guru will ever get us to change its name to sound less threatening.

-The dish has since evolved and with the array of added ingredients, it has reached a level of perfection that sends you straight to heaven once you finish an order of the “Special” – a really big bowl with the works: a fresh egg, three heaping spoonfuls of chicharon bits plus snippets of chicken liver and pig’s brains, and a killer dose of MSG.
+The dish has since evolved and with the array of added ingredients, it has reached a level of perfection that sends you straight to heaven once you finish an order of the “Special”.
+It’s a really big bowl with the works: a fresh egg, three heaping spoonfuls of chicharon bits plus snippets of pork liver and pig’s brains, and a killer dose of MSG.